What Is a Certificate of Authenticity for a Painting — and Why Does It Matter?

 What is a Certificate of Authenticity for a painting?

-A COA is a signed document from the artist that records the identity and provenance of an artwork.
-It typically includes the title, materials, dimensions, year of creation, a photograph, and the artist's hand signature.
-It remains with the painting through future owners.
+A signed document from the artist recording the identity and provenance of a specific work — title, materials, dimensions, year, photograph, and signature.
+It travels with the painting permanently and supports future resale, insurance, and estate documentation.

 Does every original painting need a Certificate of Authenticity?

 Any professional artist selling original work should provide one as standard.
-If a seller is offering originals but cannot easily supply documentation of its creation or medium, it's worth inquiring why.
+If a seller claims the work is original but cannot supply basic documentation of medium, date, and materials, that absence is worth questioning directly.

 Can a Certificate of Authenticity be faked?

 Yes.
-There are no universal regulatory standards for COAs, which means the certificate is only as reliable as the artist issuing it.
-Researching the artist's exhibition history alongside their documentation is always recommended.
+There are no universal regulatory standards for COAs.
+The certificate is only as reliable as the artist issuing it.
+Always verify the artist's exhibition history, portfolio consistency, and public presence alongside reviewing the document.

 Is a Certificate of Authenticity legally binding?